COVID-19 is a potentially severe viral infection that affects your lungs and airways.

 Contact tracing is when health departments look for people who came into contact with someone who has certain infections, including COVID-19.
 Contact tracers tell you that you may have been exposed to someone with COVID-19, help you get tested, and talk to you about isolating or quarantining.
 Cooperating with contact tracers helps slow the spread of COVID-19 in the community.

-Some people may have mild side effects to the vaccine including:
+Some people may have mild side effects to the vaccines including:

 Side effects typically last several days.
-More people experience side effects after the second dose than after the first dose.
+For the Pfizer-BioNTech and Moderna vaccines, more people experience side effects after the second dose than after the first dose.

 There is a small chance of having a severe allergic reaction.
 This usually happens within a few minutes to 1 hour after getting a dose of the vaccine and requires emergency treatment (call for emergency medical care [911 in the United States] or go to the nearest hospital).
 Signs of a severe allergic reaction include: